KhaledMamdouh5/vigen-re_cipher_encryption/README.md

-Here is a clean, professional README.md file designed for direct use on GitHub.

 Vigenère Cipher Implementation in Python
 This repository contains a Python implementation of the Vigenère Cipher, a polyalphabetic substitution method.
 It uses a keyword and a 2D encryption table (Tabula Recta) to encrypt and decrypt messages while preserving the original space structure.